saimthecan/todolist-app/README.md

 ![page view4](./login-home.PNG)

-* And you will be able to edit your artol todos page.
+* And now you will be able to edit your todos page, you will be able to successfully log out of your profile.

 ![page view5](./todo.PNG)